dmarx/ComfyUI-Keyframed/README.md

 This schedule is essentailly a normal AnimateDiff workflow where several nodes have replaced the normal conditioning setup.
 Rather than a single `CLIP Text Encode` node, we can have multiple prompts which transition sequentially over time.
 For documentation detailing how this workflow works, see the [`Nodes > Scheduling`](https://github.com/dmarx/ComfyUI-Keyframed/blob/dev/README.md#scheduling) section below.

-## Prompt Interleaving (aka Prompt Entanglement, aka Prompt Superposition)
+## Interleaving Multiple Prompts Simultaneously (aka Prompt Entanglement, aka Prompt Superposition)

 ![Prompt Entanglement](examples/prompt-entanglement.png)